felipedbene/generate_override_list_yaml/README.md

 or via gui, just upload a .csv file to the **approved/** folder and a few minutes later **output/{instance-id}.yaml** should be created and the patcher lambda should be triggered.

 *Note: The instance profile must have IAM Access to this bucket, so it can download de baseline, otherwise patching will fail.

+## Clean up

+Just run a sam delete and confirm the deletions and all resources will be removed

 ## Important disclaimer